-If our securities were delisted from the Nasdaq SmallCap Market, to Rule 15g-9 under the Exchange Act would apply.
-Rule 15g-9 imposes additional sales practice requirements on broker-dealers that sell these types of securities to persons other than established customers and "accredited investors" (generally, individuals with net worth in excess of 1,000,000 or annual incomes exceeding 200,000, or 300,000 together with their spouses).
-For transactions covered by this rule, a broker-dealer must make a special suitability determination for the purchaser and receive the purchaser's written consent to the transaction prior to sale.
-Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities in the secondary market.
+If Nasdaq delisted our securities from the Nasdaq SmallCap Market, Rule 15g-9 under the Exchange Act would apply.
+Rule 15g-9 imposes additional sales practice requirements on broker-dealers that sell these types of securities to persons other than established customers and "accredited investors" (generally, individuals with net worth in excess of \$1,000,000 or annual incomes exceeding \$200,000, or \$300,000 together with their spouses).
+For transactions that this rule covers, a broker-dealer must make a special suitability determination for the purchaser and receive the purchaser's written consent to the transaction prior to sale.
+Consequently, the rule may adversely affect the ability of broker-dealers to sell our securities and may adversely affect the ability of stockholders to sell any of our securities in the secondary market.

 The Commission has adopted regulations that define a "penny stock".
 Generally, a penny stock is an equity security that has a market price of less than \$5.00 per share.
-For any transaction involving a penny stock that is not exempt, the rules require that a broker-dealer deliver a disclosure schedule prepared by the Commission relating to the penny stock market.
+For any transaction involving a penny stock that is not exempt, the rules require that a broker-dealer deliver a disclosure schedule that the Commission has prepared relating to the penny stock market.
 The rule also requires the broker-dealer to disclose information about commissions payable to both the broker-dealer and the registered representative and current quotations for the securities.
-Finally, the broker-dealer is required to send monthly statements disclosing recent price information for the penny stock held in the account and information on the limited market in penny stocks.
+Finally, rules require that the broker-dealers send monthly statements disclosing recent price information for the penny stock held in the account and information on the limited market in penny stocks.